KINARM: Product

-KINARM robots assess the user's ability to interact with a two-dimensional virtual reality environment using their upper limbs.
+KINARM robots quantify the user's ability to interact with a two-dimensional virtual reality environment using their upper limbs.
 The KINARM Exoskeleton uses a motorized exoskeleton to measure and manipulate the function of the upper limbs and is produced in both human and non-human primate (NHP) versions.
 The KINARM End-Point uses hand-held robotic rods and is used primarily for human use.
 Both robot labs are available with gaze-tracking technology.